Calling all parents with troubled teens: There is light at the end of the tunnel.

 A parent might say, "Since you have chosen not to do your homework, you also have chosen not to attend the school dance this weekend."

-"Change happens when a person gets tired of things not going the way they want them to," LeMay said.
+"These strategies really work," said LeMay.
+"Change happens when a person gets tired of things not going the way they want them to."

 She noted that parents sometimes continue to meet as a support group after the course is ended.